maritvanderdoes/SWI_analysis/README.md

 - If you want to stop the code, you must click <kbd>ctrl</kbd>+<kbd>c</kbd>

 # git commands and links for help with git
-First time: clone the repository from the website with git clone link first check which branch you are, and the status of the branch: git status If you want to download the recent github version of the code: git fetch Check which branches are there:
+- First time: clone the repository from the website with   <code> git clone link <code>
+first check which branch you are, and the status of the branch: git status If you want to download the recent github version of the code: git fetch Check which branches are there: